QuantEcon/lecture-python-advanced.myst/lectures/BCG_incomplete_mkts.md

 ## Asset Markets

-Markets are incomplete: only equities and bonds issued by representative firms can be traded.
+Markets are incomplete: {em ex cathedra} we the model builders declare that only equities and bonds issued by representative firms can be traded.

 Let $\theta^i$ and $\xi^i$ be a consumer of type